 |Rent||$1365 per week|

-Arden Cottage would be an ideal getaway for couples or small families wanting that quiet break.
+Charming cottage would be an ideal getaway for couples or small families wanting that quiet break.
 Completely renovated, this is a modern and very stylish cottage.
-Just a walk via access pathways to the Beach.
+Just a 10 minute walk via access pathways to the Beach.

 - Sleeps 6